 Massage for relaxation and self-care is equally important to me.
 All massage is therapeutic and can help to reduce stress and anxiety.
 It also improves mood.
 My approach is much the same as rehab work.
 However, if the goal is simply to take time for yourself, I make that time all about you, whether you use it to meditate, snooze, or zone out.

 I believe that massage shouldn’t hurt.
 If you are feeling a lot of tension or have a musculoskeletal issue, you may feel a little sore the next day.
 Making you sore is never my goal.
-I use my forearms and hands as tools.
-Using an elbow to “dig in” is not a technique that I use.

 Each massage is designed to fit your needs.
 We will discuss your goals and expectations and decide on a treatment plan together.
 Whether your goal is to feel better or if massage is part of your self-care routine, I will work with you to create a plan to address your needs.